KDCube is built around apps

 return ["<div id='root'></div>"]

 Widget and main UI browser code should follow the same runtime config bridge as the working platform widgets.
 First try the platform config endpoint GET /api/cp-frontend-config; if it returns usable config, do not wait for the parent frame.
 If the endpoint is unavailable or the host app owns the config, fall back to postMessage: send CONFIG_REQUEST to the parent frame and accept both CONN_RESPONSE and CONFIG_RESPONSE.
-Build bundle operation URLs from baseUrl, defaultTenant, defaultProject, and defaultAppBundleId.
-Do not hardcode tenant, project, or bundle id from the source folder.
+Build app operation URLs from baseUrl, defaultTenant, defaultProject, and defaultAppBundleId.
+Do not infer app identity from a source-folder name or an internal static URL.
 Widget load should stay read-only by default; use an explicit in-widget action when the widget needs a syncing operation.
 For platform widgets, the preferred POST /operations/{alias} body shape is { "data": { ... } }; proc also accepts a raw JSON object body and treats it as data for webhook-style integrations.
 Clients should unwrap the returned {alias} field from the integrations response envelope.

-When embedded in an iframe outside the platform shell, bundle UIs should also report their own size to the parent after mount and after layout changes: window.parent.postMessage({ type: "kdcube-resize", height: document.documentElement.scrollHeight, width: document.documentElement.scrollWidth }, "*").
+When embedded in an iframe outside the platform shell, app UIs should also report their own size to the parent after mount and after layout changes: window.parent.postMessage({ type: "kdcube-resize", height: document.documentElement.scrollHeight, width: document.documentElement.scrollWidth }, "*").
 The parent must still validate the message origin before applying the resize.

 Use the SDK reference page for the exact widget/runtime config pattern and example: bundle-widget-integration-README.md.